 Recommendation 8 - Similar service for individuals with more complex needs

 Community connectors identified a need for a similar service which can offer more sessions for individuals with more complex needs.
 It is felt that the four sessions offered by the current service “doesn’t even touch the surface” of addressing the needs of some individuals.
 If there are multiple issues affecting the person, it is not possible to address them all in so few sessions.
 If a person does not meet the threshold for secondary services, there seems to be little available as a mid-point between that and the GPimhs and MHICS services.
-This contributes to the issue of bounce, when people feel they are rejected from services without their needs being met due to not meeting the criteria of those services.
+This contributes to the issue of ‘bounce’, when people feel they are rejected from services without their needs being met due to not meeting the criteria of those services.

 Recommendation 9 - Provide support whilst on waiting lists